Janelle Fox Tarver of Merigold

 Mrs. Tarver is survived by five children Cathy Webb (Woody) of Meridian, Sharon Goodwin of Bishopville, SC, Toni Rogers (Lee) of Hernando, Cody Whatley (Lewis) of Clarksdale and Harry C. "Bubba" Tarver III (Sharon) of Clinton; sisters, Kay Hillard of Leland and Ann Avritt of Cleveland; 9 grandchildren; and 10 great-grandchildren.

-Pallbearers will be Richard Webb, David Rogers, Caleb Goodwin, Andy Hall, Chris Smith, and Jason Meyer.
+Pallbearers were Richard Webb, David Rogers, Caleb Goodwin, Andy Hall, Chris Smith, and Jason Meyer.

 To view and sign the online guestbook, please visit rayfuneralhome.net